-All confidential information retained by DHMP shall be held in secured and locked files or rooms.
-DHMP, in accordance with applicable State and federal laws, shall retain confidential information.
-In the course of performing its utilization management responsibility, it is the policy of the DHMP Medical Management Department not to record telephone conversations.
+with applicable State and federal laws, shall remain confidential information.
+While performing its utilization management responsibility, it is the policy of the DHMP Medical Management Department not to record telephone conversations.

 CONFLICT OF INTEREST

 No person may participate in the review, evaluation, or final disposition of any case in which they have been professionally involved or where judgment may be compromised.
 All DHMP employees, members of committees not employed by the organization and the Board of Directors are required to review and sign the Conflict-of-Interest statement annually.